-- Launched the Environmental Stewardship Initiative in 2006. - Established the Resource Conservation Manager position in 2009. - Joined ICLEI Local Governments for Sustainability and annually monitoring of greenhouse gas emissions for the community and municipal operations since 2011. - Upgraded all streetlights, traffic signals, and major city facilities (City Hall, Bellevue Service Center, Crossroads Community Center, etc.) with LED lamps. - Adopted Resolution 9186 to benchmark energy in cityowned buildings. - Committed to purchasing 70 percent of energy for cityowned buildings from a dedicated solar and wind farm for a 20-year term resulting in cost savings by 2021, through PSE's Green Direct program - Adopted an Environmentally Preferable Purchasing Policy in 2013. - Installed 28 electric vehicle charging stations at public and city-owned facilities. - Updated Bellevue's Best Management Practices and Design Standards manual in 2020. - Adopted a 5-year vehicle replacement plan for fleet vehicles to encourage adoption of fuel-efficient technology, and maximize return on investment for city vehicles. - Integrated 127 fuel-efficient vehicles into the municipal fleet (i.e. 119 hybrid, 3 plug-in hybrids, and 4 electric vehicles).

-- Fueled fleet vehicles using 67 percent biodiesel with 52 percent is locally sourced. - Installed new heat recovery chiller at City Hall, reducing natural gas use by more than 47,000 therms annually; nearly a 90% reduction.
+- Launched the Environmental Stewardship Initiative in 2007. - Established the Resource Conservation Manager position in 2009. - Joined ICLEI Local Governments for Sustainability and annually monitoring of greenhouse gas emissions for the community and municipal operations in 2011. - Upgraded all streetlights, traffic signals, and major city facilities (City Hall, Bellevue Service Center, Crossroads Community Center, etc.) with LED lamps. - Adopted Resolution 9186 to benchmark energy in city-owned buildings. - Committed to purchasing 70 percent of energy for city-owned buildings from a dedicated solar and wind farm for a 20-year term, resulting in cost savings by 2021 through PSE's Green Direct program - Developed an Environmentally Preferable Purchasing Policy in 2013. - Installed 28 electric vehicle charging stations at public and cityowned facilities. - Updated Bellevue's Best Management Practices and Design Standards manual in 2020. - Adopted a five-year vehicle replacement plan for fleet vehicles to encourage adoption of fuel-efficient technology and maximize return on investment for city vehicles. - Integrated 127 fuel-efficient vehicles into the municipal fleet (i.e., 119 hybrid, 3 plug-in hybrids, and 4 electric vehicles). - Fueled fleet vehicles using 67 percent biodiesel; 52 percent is sourced locally. - Installed new heat recovery chiller at City Hall, reducing natural gas use by more than 47,000 therms annually; nearly a 90% reduction.